Skip to content

-Derry is an exciting place to visit in Northern Ireland, in 2013 it was named as the UK’s ‘City of Culture’, and six years on it’s still attracting lots of tourists from around the world to explore what the city has to offer.
+Derry is an exciting place to visit in Northern Ireland.
+In 2013, it was named the UK’s ‘City of Culture’, and six years on, it’s still attracting tourists from around the world to explore what the city has to offer.

-While most people when they come to Northern Ireland plan a trip to see the world famous Giant’s Causeway on the north coast or visit the Titanic Visitor Museum in Belfast.
-Sometimes Derry gets left behind but the place is littered in attractions of heritage, history, culture and fun that you shouldn’t pass by on your next trip to Northern Ireland.
+Most people who come to Northern Ireland plan a trip to see the world-famous Giant’s Causeway on the north coast or visit the Titanic Visitor Museum in Belfast.
+Sometimes, Derry gets left behind, but the place is littered with attractions of heritage, history, culture, and fun that you shouldn’t pass by on your next trip to Northern Ireland.

-Just recently Derry became even more popular after the success of the Channel 4 hit comedy show Derry Girls which is set in the city.
-The show has brought with it cool new attractions in the city such as the Derry Girls Mural, that many people have stopped by to get a photo off.
+Just recently, the city became even more popular after the success of the Channel 4 hit comedy show Derry Girls, which is set in the town.
+The show has brought incredible new attractions to the city, such as the Derry Girls Mural, which many people have stopped by to take photos of.

 Derry City Walls